Basic-Data-Infrastructure/developer-portal/cookbook-recipes.md

 ### Consumer makes call with pre-authorization

-As Service Consumer, call the API of a Service Provider while being pre-authorized by an Authorization Registry, which means having received a Delegation Evidence JWT.
+As Data Consumer, call the API of a Service Provider while being pre-authorized by an Authorization Registry, which means having received a Delegation Evidence JWT.
 You'll need to look up the details of the Authorization Register (id and URL) in the Association Register.

 ```
 let party = lookupParty(SP_EORI, YOUR_CLIENT_EORI);